 Generally, the test points are selected so that they are equally distributed throughout the range.
 More test points can be used for the typical range of usage of the instrument.

 With multi-range instruments, each range is to be calibrated separately.

 In a weighing test, using multiple points through the measurement range of the instrument helps to reveal any issues with linearity.
-Linearity issues means that the instrument does not measure equally accurate throughout the range.
-Even the zero and full span are correct, there may be errors in the middle of the range, which is referred as linearity errors, or unlinearity (or nonlinearity).
+Linearity issues mean that the instrument does not measure equally accurately throughout the range.
+Even the zero and full span are correct, there may be errors in the middle of the range, which is referred to as linearity errors, or unlinearity (or nonlinearity).

-Below picture is a general illustration of unlinearity.
-Even instrument’s zero and full range are adjusted correctly, there is error in the midrange due to unlinearity of the instrument:
+The below picture is a general illustration of nonlinearity.
+Even instrument’s zero and full range are adjusted correctly, there is an error in the midrange due to nonlinearity of the instrument:

 Hysteresis is the difference in the indication when a test point is approached with increasing or decreasing weight.
 To find out any hysteresis issues in the instrument, you need to calibrate with increasing and decreasing points.

 In a weighing test, when increasing or decreasing the load, it is important not to overshoot or undershoot.
 This means that when you increase the load, you must approach each test point with increasing weight.
 You should not add too much weight and then remove it, because then you lose the hysteresis information.